Jacob-CL/CTFNotes/Boxes/HTB_Planning.md

 # Lessons
-- Assume the worst - double check results and use the largest wordlist available to you
+- Assume the worst - double check results with different tools and different wordlists.
+Yes use the biggest one available to you but also a different one altogether.
+This one required the bitquark one to find `grafana` none others included that one.
+- Ffuf found the subdomain with the wordlist but gobuster didnt :(